bcc-code/bcc-design-documentation/docs/components/vue-components.md

 @import "node_modules/@bcc-code/vue-components/dist/style.css";
 ```

-This approach has a few caveats:
+This approach has a few downsides:
   - Only the component classes are included, not other design system tokens.
-  - All classes for all components are included, so you need to do your own purging of classes if you want to only include what you use.
+  - When using Tailwind it's possible to style components with utility classes, because the component classes are inserted into the output CSS before the utilities.
+You would need to take care of that yourself when importing all the styles.